jonasvanderhaegen/shipment-label-generator-code-assessment/README.md

 1. The user deletes a shipment after confirm prompt from the client browser.

-2. This fires a deleted event, the listener deletes the relevant file from storage.
+2. This fires a deleted (observer) event, the listener deletes the relevant file from storage.

 3. In the delete function call the function resetPage so the paginator resets to page 1.
 In case there's 1 shipment left on this page and the shipment dissapears the url otherwise stays at current page with zero shipments.
 Therefore the page must be reset.
 Technicall I could just let it redirect to the page before of the paginator.